samyerkes/generic-t4/documentation.md

 ###Responsive Embed
 The Responsive Embed content type gives the user a place to embed an iframe video or media element (youtube, vimeo, etc.) into a dedicated responsive wrapper.

+###Slice
+A slice content type pulls in content from a hidden child section called "Slice".
+This is used to provide a full page colored div that separates content on the page.
+This content type can only be used on the homepage.

 ###Tabs
 The Tabs content type gives the user the option to add HTML content into tabbed form.
 This content types allows up to five tabs.

-###Window
-A window content type pulls in content from a hidden child section called "Window".
-This is used to provide a full page colored div that separates content on the page.
-This content type can only be used on the homepage.

 ##Style Asset Content Types
 Style Asset Content Types should only be allowed in a hidden section called "Style_assets".
 These content types work to modify the entire template and the homepage feature.